regro/cf-scripts/README.md

 These scripts will run on Travis from 4 different github repos as daily cron jobs and use `doctr` to write the output data (the list of all conda-forge packages and the dependency graph) to this repo.

-GH rate limit may be a major concern for this as there are ~4000 feedstocks and only 5000 API calls per hour.
+GH rate limit is a major concern for this as there are ~4000 feedstocks and only 5000 API calls per hour.
-This may require it's own conda-forge bot account to prevent it from taking all the API calls.